How does nicotine cause addiction?

 As with all addictions, continued use of nicotine can cause physical and chemical changes as the body adapts to the constant presence of nicotine.
 This is called "neuroadaptation."
 These changes result in increased tolerance to the drug as more drug is needed to create the same effect.

 Why do withdrawal symptoms happen?

 When you stop smoking, the supply of nicotine to the brain is interrupted.
 Because your body has become used to the effects of nicotine and needs it to maintain the feeling of "normal," sudden removal of nicotine throws your body out of balance and causes symptoms of withdrawal.
-Some of these symptoms include anxiety, irritability, fatigue, dizziness, headaches, poor concentration, short-term memory loss, and hunger.
+Some of these symptoms include anxiety, irritability, fatigue, dizziness, headaches, poor concentration, trouble sleeping, and hunger.
 It will take some time for your body to re-adapt to functioning normally without nicotine.